stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Sets the outer radius as a percentage of the smallest side of the graph.

+> [!Note]
+> If the inner radius is greater than the outer radius the bars are drawn inwards.

 `Angular velocity`

 Sets the angular velocity of the rotation in degrees per second.
 Use positive values for clockwise rotation; negative values for anti-clockwise rotation.